STELLAR LINE UP OF SPEAKERS CONFIRMED FOR THE 6TH INTERNATIONAL CONFERENCE ENERGY & METEOROLOGY

 Professor Alberto Troccoli, ICEM 2019 Convener and Managing Director of WEMC, said: “Recent research, including the IPCC Special Report, has highlighted the impact of climate change on our planet and the urgent need to significantly reduce global CO2 emissions and limit global warming.
 It’s never been a more important time to focus on how we can help facilitate the move towards more sustainable and renewable energy systems.
 The work being done at the nexus of weather, climate and energy is critical to helping achieve this.
 ICEM provides a unique opportunity to explore this in the context of the key issues presented by scientists and the needs of end-users in the energy industry.”

 ICEM is the only dedicated event that brings together world-leading research organisations, meteorological service providers, energy companies and energy policy experts under one roof.
-The conference attracts over 200 leading academic and industrial participants from the global energy and meteorology sectors, and provides an excellent opportunity to generate new business opportunities through an established global platform.
+The conference attracts over 200 leading academic and industry participants from the global energy and meteorology sectors, and provides an excellent opportunity to generate new contacts and business opportunities through an established global platform.

 Over the course of three days, ICEM attendees will hear from highly-respected leaders in the energy and climate industries, take part in expert-led workshops and side events, and explore the key issues at the nexus of climate and energy.
 A new addition to the programme for 2019 is ‘WattMeet’ – a networking and presentation session, focusing on the ‘human stories’ and innovations from the climate and energy sectors.